These “weird” introvert behaviors are more normal and common than many people realize.

-Like I said, most introverts have nothing against talking with other people — we’re just not always mentally ready for the conversation.
-Interacting with others requires a certain mood and being “charged up” with energy; it means leaving our favorite place — the internal dialogue in our minds.
+Like I said, most introverts have nothing against other people — we’re just not always mentally ready for the conversation.
+Interacting with others requires a certain mood and being “charged up” with energy.
+It means leaving our favorite place — the internal dialogue in our minds.
 Sometimes introverts have a funny way of avoiding the spotlight or escaping unnecessary conversations.
 A typical situation: You’re getting groceries.
 Everything is going smoothly as you meander around the store.
-Then you spy an old acquaintance somewhere between the milk and yogurt.
+Then you spy an old acquaintance somewhere between the milk and the yogurt.

-If you’re an introvert, your first reaction might be to get away as fast as possible, before they spot you.
-You think: “I just came here to get groceries, not to have conversations with people.”
-So you simply change your direction and pretend you didn’t need milk.
+If you’re an introvert, your first reaction might be to get away as fast as possible, before this person spots you.
+You think: “I just came here to get groceries, not to have conversations with people!”
+So you simply change your direction and pretend that you didn’t need any milk.
 So much for tomorrow’s breakfast — but sometimes it’s a sacrifice introverts are willing to make!

-5. You avoid being alone with people you don’t know well.
+5. You avoid being alone with people who you don’t know well.

 It’s happened to all of us.
-You’re with a good friend (someone you feel truly comfortable with, which is rare for us introverts), when suddenly, your friend’s acquaintance shows up.
-First, it feels okay, and you patiently listen to their small talk and look for a way to join the conversation.
-Then your friend’s phone rings or they leave to go to the bathroom.
+You’re hanging out with a good friend (someone who you feel comfortable with, which is a rare occurence for us introverts), when suddenly, your friend’s acquaintance shows up.
+First, it might feel OK, as you patiently listen to their small talk and look for a way to join the conversation.
+Then your friend’s phone rings or he leaves to use the bathroom.

 Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned!
-It might seem like a small thing, but for the introvert, it can be very awkward, as we generally need time to warm up to new people.
-I always feel so relieved when my friend is back and takes over the conversation.
+It might seem like a small thing, but for me, it can feel very awkward, as introverts generally need time to warm up to new people.
+I always feel so relieved when my friend comes back and takes over the conversation.